Ai-probeOffsec/pyrit-tinker/README.md

 framework built to empower security professionals and engineers to proactively identify risks in generative AI systems.

-pyrit-tinker is a fork of Microsoft's [PyRIT (Python Risk Identification Tool for LLMs)](https://github.com/microsoft/pyrit) framework, specifically designed for the AI ProbeOffSec community (https://discord.gg/FsN225wC) to share there research and cookbooks on AI security testing.
+pyrit-tinker is a fork of Microsoft's [PyRIT (Python Risk Identification Tool for LLMs)](https://github.com/microsoft/pyrit) framework, specifically designed for the AI ProbeOffSec community (https://discord.gg/FsN225wC) to share community research and cookbooks on AI security testing.

 - Check out official PyRIT [website](https://azure.github.io/PyRIT/) for more information about how to use, install, or contribute to PyRIT.